planetexpress69/Opti-Ranglistenpunkte/README.md

 Environments in which to run Ranglistenpunkte
 --------------------------------------

-Ranglistenpunkte runs on iPhone with iOS 6.1 and above.
+Ranglistenpunkte runs on iPhone with iOS 7.0 and above. iOS 6 support is ditched as of commit [78dd9ea](https://github.com/planetexpress69/Opti-Ranglistenpunkte/commit/78dd9ea5d72873093a4d832edc412efa9e9ef25b) in favor of Swift...

 Dependencies